-This is the third post in a five-part series on hiring for low-skilled employees.
+This is the third post in a five-part series on the pre-hire process in high-turnover industries.
 Our data comes primarily from helping post over 1,000,000 jobs in the building services, janitorial, and security industries.

 In sales and marketing, the goal of your first interaction should not be to get the person to buy.
 That tactic is old, “salesy”, and unappreciated by the general public.
 Rather, your first goal should be to empathize with the person’s situation, listen to them, and find a way to help them.
 From here, you can begin to move to the next step of the sales process.

 Hiring is no different.
 The phone screen is the first opportunity you have to make an impression on your potential hire, and first impressions matter.

 In our blog on the in-person interview, we share the fact that around half of all scheduled interviewees are no-shows in the security and building services (low-skilled) industries.